aleixalcacer/archetypes/docs/reference/index.rst

 Datasets
 --------

 This section introduces dataset-related utilities included in the `archetypes` package.
-These functions allow you to generate synthetic datasets, manipulate existing data, and organize samples for archetypal analysis.
-They are useful for benchmarking algorithms, testing new ideas, and preparing data for further exploration.
+These functions allow you to generate synthetic datasets with known archetypal structures, load benchmark datasets, and create controlled experimental scenarios.
+They are essential for algorithm validation, performance benchmarking, testing new methodological ideas, and educational purposes in archetypal analysis.

 .. currentmodule:: archetypes.datasets